 |Account Type||Certificate Term||APY|

 The Monthly Income Share Certificate is a special type of certificate account designed to provide savers with monthly income.
-This certificate requires a $10,000 minimum balance.
+It requires a $10,000 minimum balance.

 Withdrawing money from a share certificate account prior to the maturity date may trigger a penalty which could detract from interest earnings.